abpframework/abp/docs/en/Modules/Identity.md

 "**00001.00042.00005**"

 This code can be used to easily query the database for all the children of an OU (recursively).
-There are some rules for this code:
+There are some rules for this code (automatically applied when you use `OrganizationUnitManager`):

-- It must be **unique** for a [tenant](../Multi-Tenancy.md).
+- It is **unique** for a [tenant](../Multi-Tenancy.md).
 - All the children of the same OU have codes that **start with the parent OU's code**.
 - It's **fixed length** and based on the level of the OU in the tree, as shown in the sample.
-- While the OU code is unique, it can be **changeable** if you move an OU.
+- While the OU code is unique, it can be **changed** if you move the related OU.

-- You must reference an OU by Id, not Code.
+Notice that you must reference an OU by Id, not Code, because the Code can be changed later.

-### OrganizationUnit Manager
+#### OrganizationUnit Manager

-The **OrganizationUnitManager** class can be [injected](../Dependency-Injection.md) and used to manage OUs.
+The `OrganizationUnitManager` class can be [injected](../Dependency-Injection.md) and used to manage OUs.
 Common use cases are:

 - Create, Update or Delete an OU
 - Move an OU in the OU tree.